M-Shemex/Front-end-mastery-roadmap/README.md

 - 🟢 **Web Security Basics**: Learn how to protect your website from XSS, CSRF and click jacking [through this course note: not sure about it](https://www.youtube.com/watch?v=80VviDER96I)
 - 🟢 **SEO Basics**: Learn how to optimize your website for better rankings on search engines [through this course](https://www.youtube.com/watch?v=xsVTqzratPs)
 - 🟢 **Data Structures and Algorthims**: Roadmap in progress...

+## The End: Congrats you have become a front-end developer!
+- writing in progress...